9 Things To Do In Strasbourg With Kids

 Whether you want to check out modern and contemporary art, visit the European Parliament, stroll through Cathedral Square, or check out the interesting Strasbourg Station, you and your kids will find plenty to do when visiting Strasbourg.

-Why not try and escape room or explore an archaeological museum?
+Why not try an escape room or explore an archaeological museum?
 Head to a theme park or learn more about the fine arts.
-Whatever your family wants to do, you'll fine it in this exciting European city.
+Taking a local hike is the ideal way to burn off energy.
+Whatever your family wants to do, you'll find it in this exciting European city.
 Pack your bags and plan your itinerary for the best family vacation!